ScottLogic/iOS9-day-by-day/01-Search-APIs/SearchAPIs.md

 		}
 	})

 And that's it!
-When you run your application, the data will be stored Now, when you search in spotlight, your friends should appear!
+When you run your application, the data will be stored.
+When you search in spotlight, your friends should appear!

 ![As you can see from the screenshot, there's a known issue in iOS9 beta 1 where thumbnail images don't show in Spotlight.](images/searchResults.png)